npcooley/AAClassification/README.md

 ### Annotation Comparison

 The 5th Rscript in this repository generates a plot comparing annotations derived from BLAST and IDTAXA on any fasta file of protein sequences.
+This is the basis for figure 3 in the associated manuscript.
 Similar to the scripts described above, R must have access to BLAST.
 The script takes in 3 arguments in the format:

 ```
 $ Rscript </path/to/script/CompareConf.R> <20200923_AATrainingData.RData> <myfastafile.faa> <KEGGorganism_code>